Evolution of management systems: Extended process

 Figure 2 refers to the paradigmatic shift from internal processes expanded into the extended process – including supplier networks and alliances as well as customer self-service, mass customization and disintermediation – as the increasingly external sources of competitive advantage.

-In this recently peaked stage, networks of suppliers and communities of customers have extended the internal process into a functional and competitive whole.
-Both internal and external sources of knowledge and competitiveness have formed new core competencies.
-Supply and demand chains management have emerged, in dependence on shifting CIP (Customer Intervention Point).
+In the extended-process model, supplier networks and customer communities are integrated with an organization's internal processes.
+Internal and external knowledge can contribute to organizational capabilities, while supply- and demand-chain management may vary according to the customer intervention point (CIP).
 Intranets and extranets have provided a communication medium for B2B and B2C exchanges.
-Quality has become bundled together with cost, speed and reliability..

-Today, powerful processes of global sourcing bring forth and foster a new set of relationships with customers and suppliers.
-The firm starts disaggregating its production processes, transferring, leasing or selling selected pieces off to a higher-added value operator or coordinator.
-Any firm can be only as good as is the network of which it is a part.
-Consequently, the firm has disaggregated and became a network.
+Performance is evaluated using factors such as quality, cost, speed, and reliability.

 Distributed process

-This emerging stage represents the most radical business refocusing so far.
 Through the global sourcing, sections and components of the internal process are being outsourced to external providers and contractors in search of the highest added value contribution.
 Long-term alliances are formed and companies are transforming themselves into networks.
 Network cooperation is replacing corporate competition: coopetition emerges.
-The majority of companies (also the educational and training institutions) could still be the leading global players in this incessant and accelerating paradigm shifting.
-Globally distributed process ushers in new forms of organization, coordination and modular integration.